 as provided in subsection (b), no expiration date shall be entered in

-Department of State Police records.
+Illinois State Police records.
 To remove the protective order from

 those records, either the petitioner or the respondent shall request the clerk of the court to file a